joshlevinson/Sample-WP2Markdown/Getting Started/about.md

 - **Follow up a purchase** with a thank you, or cross-sell related items.
 - Retarget customers on different channels with offers on the **products they just browsed**.

  It also provides the data for up-to-the-minute revenue reports that measure the real impact of your marketing campaigns.
-If you are unsure how to use Web Extend at first, the Emarsys Automation Center includes a range of useful examples under the â&#128;&#156;Website Behaviourâ&#128;&#157; blueprints category which reference these fields and which can easily be applied to a wide range of scenarios.<a name="fit"></a>
+If you are unsure how to use Web Extend at first, the Emarsys Automation Center includes a range of useful examples under the “Website Behaviour” blueprints category which reference these fields and which can easily be applied to a wide range of scenarios.<a name="fit"></a>

 #### Is your business a good fit for Web Extend?